-- 3. Therefore, looking at Figure 33, quick-select a 47-μH, 2-A inductor (designed for 150-kHz operation) for this application. - 4.
+- 3. Therefore, looking at Figure 33, quick-select a 47-μH, 2-A inductor (designed for 150 kHz operation) for this application. - 4.
 Confirm that it is rated to handle 200 μJ (see Figure 35) by the procedure shown in AN-1197 Selecting Inductors for Buck Converters (SNVA038) and that the losses are acceptable.
-(If the DC input voltage had been greater than 40 V, consider e{CLIM} as in Example 2).
+(If the DC Input voltage had been greater than 40 V we would need to consider e{CLIM} as in Example 2).
 This completes the simplified inductor selection procedure.
 For more general applications and better optimization, refer to AN-1197 Selecting Inductors for Buck Converters (SNVA038).